lhbikos/ReC_Psychometrics/docs/07-ItemAnalSurvey.md

 ### Planning for Practice

 In each of these lessons I provide suggestions for practice that allow you to select one or more problems that are graded in difficulty.
-For this lesson, please locate item-level data for a scale that has the potential for at least two subscales  and a total-scale score.
-Ideally, the data you utilized in one or more of the prior lessons (e.g., changing the random seed in the lesson data, downloading the data from the *ReCentering Psych Stats* survey, or data you found elsewhere) will allow you to continue with these analyses.
-Then, please examine the following:
+The least complex is to change the random seed in the research and rework the problem demonstrated in the lesson.
+The results *should* map onto the ones obtained in the lecture.

+The second option involves utilizing one of the simulated datasets available in this OER.
+The [last lesson](#sims) in the OER contains three simulations that could be used for all of the statistics-based practice suggestions.
+Especially if you started with one of these examples in an earlier lesson, I highly recommend you continue with that.

+Alternatively, Lewis and Neville's [-@lewis_construction_2015] Gendered Racial Microaggressions Scale for Black Women will be used in the lessons on exploratory factor analysis; Keum et al.'s Gendered Racial Microaggressions Scale for Asian American Women [@keum_gendered_2018] will be used in the lessons on confirmatory factor analysis; and Conover et al.'s [-@conover_development_2017] Ableist Microaggressions Scale is used in the lesson on invariance testing.
+Any of these would be suitable for the PCA and PAF homework assignments.

+As a third option, you are welcome to use data to which you have access and is suitable for PCA.
+In any case, please plan to:

 * Produce alpha coefficients, average inter-item correlations, and corrected item-total correlations for the total and subscales, separately.
 * Produce correlations between the individual items of one subscale and the subscale scores of all other scales.